The Bankrate promise

-Even though HOAs have a separate insurance policy, there are instances where members may be required to pay some of the expenses that are not covered under the HOA’s master policy.
-Loss assessment coverage protects members from paying those expenses themselves.
+Even though HOAs have a separate insurance policy, there are instances where members may be required to pay some of the expenses that are not covered under the HOA’s master policy, in the form of a special assessment.
+Loss assessment coverage helps protect homeowners from paying these additional expenses themselves.

 What is covered under loss assessment coverage?

-Although the details of a loss assessment coverage will differ from provider to provider, most include protection from three kinds of loss.
+Although the details of a loss assessment coverage may differ from provider to provider, most include protection from three kinds of losses.

-When someone is injured in a public area of an HOA, they might choose to sue the HOA for damages.
+Liability assessments include accidents in a common area.
+For example, when someone is injured in a common area of a residential development, such as the amenity center, parking garage, playground, swimming pool or tennis court, they might sue the HOA for damages.
 The HOA master policy typically has coverage for these instances.
-Once again, though, the cost of the settlement could be more than the limit of coverage in the master policy.
+Once again, though, the cost of the settlement could exceed the liability limit in the master policy.

-If liability damages that the HOA is held legally responsible for exceed the limits of insurance, members will be assessed for the remaining cost.
-Liability assessment coverage will protect policyholders from having to pay these costs themselves.
+If liability damages that the HOA is held legally responsible for exceed the policy limits, members may be assessed for the remaining cost.
+The loss assessment coverage on your homeowners or condo owners insurance policy could protect you from having to pay these costs out of pocket.

-When an HOA signs up for a master policy, the HOA will usually choose a deductible amount for each coverage.
-A deductible is how much the policyholder, the HOA in this case, will have to pay out-of-pocket before the policy pays anything.
+When an HOA purchases a master policy, it also needs to choose a deductible amount for coverage.
+A deductible is how much the policyholder, which would be the HOA in this case, will pay out of pocket in a claim.

-If the HOA’s building or common area is damaged and the HOA has a high deductible, the cost of repair may be less than the deductible.
+If the HOA’s common areas are damaged and the HOA has a high deductible, the cost of repair may be less than the deductible.
 In this case, the master policy will not cover the damages and the HOA might assess members to pay for the costs of repair.
-Loss assessment coverage will protect members from deductible assessments by paying the member’s share of the cost up to the limit of the coverage.
+The HOA may also place a special assessment on owners for having to pay the deductible, even if the claim is covered by the master policy.
+Loss assessment coverage can help to protect members from deductible assessments by paying the member’s share of the cost up to the limit of the coverage.